MIDS-scaling-up/v3/week01/hw/Readme.md

 ## 3. Configure Operating System to run from SSD

-Your Xavier is booting the Operating System from the MicroSD card, which is not very fast.
+Your Nano is booting the Operating System from the MicroSD card, which is not very fast.

-We recommend that you configure your system to run from the SSD instead.
-Follow the instructions on [this page](https://www.jetsonhacks.com/2020/05/29/jetson-xavier-nx-run-from-ssd/) (watch the video carefully).
+This assumes that you have a SINGLE USB 3.0 drive installed and it is using /dev/sda.

 # WARNING: This is a destructive process and will wipe your SSD.
 ### Note: This process assumes that your SSD is at /dev/nvme0n1, which is the standard device location